hypothesis/onboarding/.github/ISSUE_TEMPLATE/04_first_pr.md

 ---
 name: 04.
 Make your first pull request
-about: Tasks for a new engineer to make their first pull request
+about: Make your first pull request, get it reviewed, and release/deploy it to production.
 title: Make your first pull request
 labels: ''
 assignees: ''